Top Attractions in Crescent City & Del Norte County, California

 Wander south to Klamath for a real wonder – the Cathedral tree, part of the alluring Trees of Mystery experience.
 You’ll be swept away by the nine trees that have grown together to form a forest shrine.
 Hike majestic trails, admire the Paul Bunyan-inspired Tall Tales wood carvings, then hop on the graceful “Sky Trail” gondola ride where you can ride through the redwood treetops to an observation deck that overlooks backcountry ridges and the Pacific Ocean.
+For those who want more more thrills and heights (up to 100-feet high!), try the Redwood Canopy Trail which is one of only two Redwood forest canopy walks in the United States.
 Stop in at the impressive gift shop, fudge bar and the free museum featuring one of the best Native American “First Americans” tribal artifact collections around.

 Drive Through a Redwood Tree

 Create an indelible memorable for your entire troop.
 Just a little further south from the Trees of Mystery is Klamath’s Tour-Thru Tree.
 Carefully carved to ensure the ancient giant may thrive, you’ll tuck your side mirrors in and slowly roll through a piece of history.
 Instagram gold!
 Don’t worry if you happen to arrive when the redwood drive-thru tree is closed, there is an onsite honor box to pay your drive-thru tree entrance fee.